vpon-data/data-sdk/docs/DebugMode.md

 - You have completed the SDK integration with your App.
 - Debug mode is enabled in your App.

+For both prerequisites, please refer to our SDK Integration Guide [iOS]({% link docs/iOS.md %}), [Android]({% link docs/Android.md %}) .

+Next, this guide describes the overall [Debug Mode Flow](#debug-mode-flow) and the logs related to [Background Geolocation Collection](#background-geolocation-collection), offering examples of both successful and unsuccessful logs.
+At the end, it provides a comprehensive [Debug Mode Example](#debug-mode-example), detailing the Debug mode with the App setup and operations.

 ## Debug Mode Flow
 The debug mode comprises three main steps: